dogweather/forkful/content/en/c/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request involves creating and dispatching a request to a web server to retrieve or submit data.
-Programmers do this in C to interact with web APIs, download web pages, or communicate with other networked services directly from their applications.

 ## How to:
 To send an HTTP request in C, you'll generally lean on libraries like libcurl, as C does not have built-in support for web protocols.
 Here's a simple example using libcurl to perform a GET request:

 First, ensure you have libcurl installed on your system.
 Then, include the necessary headers and link against the libcurl library in your source file: